nzhang7/2019-coding-exercises/README.md

 ## Option 4 - Full Stack

 Although I have some files for option 4, these are not meant to be evaluated.
-At the time of writing this, I do not feel like I have enough time remaining before the application deadline to do a great or thorough job on this section.
-All files within the chat apps folder were made by (very) closely following tutorials and I would not even call them my own.
+All files within the chat apps folder were made by closely following tutorials and I would not call them my own.
 They have been posted here for my own reference as they are still materials related to this option.

 ### Dependencies